My pooch will take anything that dangles in front of her face as an invitation to play tug-of-war.

 I found the smooth figure-eight design easy-to-grip with a clenched fist and could be dropped at a moment’s notice should play turn nasty.

-If this happens, mail the Goughnuts Maxx back to the manufacturer, and they will send you a new one.
+If your tug toy is damaged you can mail the Goughnuts Maxx back to the manufacturer, and they will send you a new one.
 Sure, you have to pay for return postage, but it’s still cheaper than paying for an entirely new product.

 It is worth mentioning that this tug toy has a mild rubber smell, similar to a car tire.
 This is expected as it is made from rubber after all.
 This smell is strongest when the Goughnuts MaXX is brand new and fades over time.